Type rating: Type Ratings in Canada

 Canada follows US FAA and ICAO standards for fixed-wing type ratings.
 Unlike the US, Canada requires type ratings for all helicopter types, regardless of MTOW.

 Type Ratings for EASA states

 European Aviation Safety Agency (EASA) publishes its ICAO type rating compliance and further regulations in Part-FCL - Flight Crew Licensing, Subpart H.

+Although much of the training for a type rating can be carried out in a simulator, type ratings require some training in the relevant aircraft.
+However, a pilot with sufficient experience on one aircraft can undertake a type rating for a different aircraft as a "Zero Flight Time Training" (ZFTT) course.
+This is carried out entirely in a simulator, saving fuel and money.